 See the Astronomical Clock

-Every hour on the hour the Astronomical Clock “performs” to gathered crowds.
-We read about this prior to our visit and a lot of the travel books called it underwhelming.
-It was, but it was still fun to see anyway.
+Probably one of the more underwhelming things to do during your 4 days in Prague is to visit the astronomical clock.
+Every hour on the hour the clock “performs” to gathered crowds.
+We read about this prior to our visit and a lot of the travel books said it wasn’t really that spectacular.
+Even so, it cool to see it anyway.

 The real life of Prague is in the Old Town Square.
 The Christmas Markets are held here if you are visiting in winter, otherwise it is filled with buskers, locals, and tourists alike.
 The buildings are all so beautiful.
 There are a few cathedrals you can explore too.
 Just make sure you look up and take in all that detail.
 You will find a lot of carts selling Trdelnik here too.
 It is a sort of pastry with sugar that is perfect with ice cream.